Occupy movement: Present day activities

-Protests
+Protests by country

 Armenia

 On 20 February 2012 near Margaryan Maternity Clinic, where kiosks were being built by the city authorities.
 The place of protests was promptly dubbed "Mashtots park" – a name under which it is now widely known by the Armenian society.

-The protesters faced police violence as with many other "Occupy" movements, a report was filed to the ombudsman of Armenia on account of the destruction of a tent with a sleeping protester inside.
-"Occupy" demonstrations are still continuing in Mashtots Park, and the leader of the Greens party Armenak Dovlatyan has named it the most successful civic action in the history of Armenia.
+Armenak Dovlatyan, Leader of the Greens party, believed that the "Occupy" demonstrations were the most successful civic action in the history of Armenia.

 Australia

 "Occupy" demonstrations took place in Canberra, Wollongong, Perth, Sydney, Brisbane, and Melbourne, as well as smaller towns around the country.
-At the Occupy Melbourne protest on 21 October 2011, approximately 150 protesters defied police orders to clear the area, and were subsequently removed with force.
-95 arrests were made and 43 reports of police violence were filed.
+At the Occupy Melbourne protest on 21 October 2011, approximately 150 protesters defied police orders to clear the area and were subsequently removed with force.
+95 arrests were made, and 43 reports of police violence were filed.
 Occupiers returned the following day in a walk against police violence, re-occupying multiple sites since.
 Occupy Sydney had an ongoing occupation in Martin Place since their initial police eviction, marking almost 21 months in July 2013.
-The Occupy Sydney camp was removed on 3 July 2013 but it returned on 4 July.
+The Occupy Sydney camp was removed on 3 July 2013, but it returned on 4 July.
 It was again removed on 5 July.

 Belgium

 In Brussels, a large Occupy demonstration took place on 15 October involving between 6,500 and 8,000 participants.
 The protest was largely peaceful, although seven people were arrested following vandalisation of the Dexia bank headquarters and financial tower.
 The Occupy Antwerp (Antwerpen) movement had its first gathering on Saturday 22 October at the Groenplaats, next to the cathedral.
-About 150–200 people attended a speakers corner.
+About 150–200 people attended a speaker's corner.
 The left-wing socialist party (PVDA) was present and served free soup as well as information about its proposed "millionaires' tax".

-To date, there have been four Occupy protests in Leuven.
+There have been four Occupy protests in Leuven.
 Three took place on the Grand Market in the centre of the city and one took place at a building of the city's Catholic university.
 The number of protesters in these rallies varied from 100 to 250.
 These protests have not included prolonged camping, but the protesters say that it is a possibility in the future.
 Occupy Ghent (Gent) began on 29 October with 400 people in the South Park (Zuidpark).
 They received a visit by supporters attending the "second day of Socialism" (de Tweede Dag van het Socialisme), also held in Ghent on the same day.